-It is often thought of as a leisurely and relaxing sport, but gold can also provide many health benefits.
+It is often thought of as a leisurely and relaxing sport, but golf can also provide many health benefits.
 Golfing can help reduce the risks of chronic conditions and improve overall health.

 Golf is a sport that is enjoyed by people all over the world.
 It provides physical activity as well as social benefits.
 People of all ages and genders can play, but it is most popular among middle-aged and older adults.

 Golf is an aerobic activity.
 Most of the game is spent walking around the course.
-When a golfer uses the golf cart to get around, they are losing some of the golf health benefits.
+When a golfer uses the golf cart to get around, they are losing some of the physical benefits of playing golf.